anko/hudkit/readme.md

 > to debug, but I forgot to pass the `--inspect` flag, and restarting it would
 > lose its current state.
 What do?

-Send it a `SIGUSR1` signal to open the Web Inspector.
+You can send the Hudkit process a `SIGUSR1` signal to open the Web Inspector.

-    killall hudkit --signal SIGUSR1
+For example, `killall hudkit --signal SIGUSR1`.

 ## Related programs